 Tangata Whenua and Stakeholders

-Tangata Whenua and all users of the Tongariro River are stakeholders, individually or as groups or organisations.
+Tangata Whenua, owners of the riverbed, and all users of the Tongariro River are stakeholders, individually or as groups or organisations.
 These include Anglers, Walkers, Mountain Bikers, Kayakers, Rafters, Swimmers, Artists, Photographers and other who enjoy the river for its beauty and the recreation it offers as well as the business community of Turangi and Taupo.

 Ownership of the Tongariro River bed was vested in the Tuwharetoa Maori Trust Board in 1999 pursuant to the Te Ture Whenua Maori Act of 1993.
 The Trust Board hold title of the River Bed on behalf of members of the hapu adjoining the river, and also in trust for the common use and benefit of all the peoples of New Zealand as far upstream as the junction with Whitikau Stream.